riscv-non-isa/riscv-arch-test/CONTRIBUTION.md

 the [`Semantic Versioning`](https://semver.org/spec/v2.0.0.html) scheme.
 Following guidelines must be followed while assigning a new version number :

-- Patch-updates: all doc updates (like tupos, more clarification,etc) and updates to unratified extensions.
+- Patch-updates: all doc updates (like typos, more clarification,etc) and updates to unratified extensions.
 - Minor-updates: Updates to ratified extensions OR migration of extensions to ratified OR changes in docs regarding policies or spec.
 - Major-updates: Changes to the framework flow (backward compatible or incompatible).